Mathematics assessment - the use of computer technology as part of special access arrangements

 1. Must be used as a typewriter, not as a database, although standard formatting software is acceptable.

 2. Must have been cleared of any previously stored data, as must any portable storage medium used.
 An unauthorised memory stick must not be used by a candidate.
-Where required, the centre must provide a memory stick to the candidate, which is cleared of any previously stored data.
+Where required, the centre must provide a memory stick to the candidate, cleared of any previously stored data.

 3. Must not be connected to an intranet or any other means of communication.